lock2code/lock2code/README.md

 - 👋 Hi, I’m @lock2code
 - 👀 I’m interested in robotics, control systems and data science
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java, JPA and spring
-- 💞️ I’m looking to collaborate on anything mechanical or ivolving control systems
+- 💞️ I’m looking to collaborate on anything mechanical or involving control systems
 - 📫 How to reach me edmarsden@icloud.com

 <!---